ChrisMuir/anagrams/README.md

 Benchmarks
 ----------

-Let's create a simple, pure R version of `is_anagram` that searches for same length anagrams, and compare speeds.
+Let's create a simple, base R version of `is_anagram` that searches for same-length anagrams, and compare speeds.

 ``` r
 r_is_anagram <- function(string, terms) {